MicrosoftDocs/appcenter-docs/docs/sdk/push/ios.md

         // Do something, e.g. set a Bool property to track the foreground state. self.didReceiveNotificationInForeground = true

-        // This callback overrides the system default behavior, so MSPush callback should be proxied manually.
-        MSPush.didReceiveRemoteNotification(notification.request.content.userInfo)

         // Complete handling the notification.
         completionHandler([])
     }
     ```

-    > [!NOTE]
-    > If you pass `.alert` to the `completionHandler`, the default callback will also be called when the user clicked the notification.
-In this case, you don't need to call `MSPush.didReceiveRemoteNotification` explicitly here to avoid duplication.

 4. (Optional) If you have implemented the App Center Push SDK `push:DidReceivePushNotification:` callback, you may want adjust its behavior to a handle the foreground detection: